 The Islands gives learners greater ownership over their learning, introducing them to self-study techniques and encouraging them to customise their own area of the site.

-The survival language, phonics and high frequency learning journeys are progressive to ensuring the steady scaffolding of language from speaking and listening for meaning to reading and writing.
-The curriculum content learning journey is progressive within topics.
-Learners or teachers choose topics as they arise in the curriculum to support learners in front loading.
+The Survival language, Phonics and High frequency learning journeys are progressive to ensure the steady scaffolding of language from speaking and listening for meaning to reading and writing.
+The Curriculum Content learning journey is progressive within topics.
+Learners or teachers choose topics as they arise in the curriculum to support learners with front loading.

 Learners learn through topics presented in images, audio and text.
 They practise through scaffolded matching, spelling, sentence ordering exercises and other practice games.
 They’re assessed at the beginning and end, to track their learning and to support their next steps.